lucierowland/lucierowland.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: Publications
-description: Here are all of my first-author papers (so far!)
+description: For the most up to date list, see all my publications on ADS here.
+Here are all of my first-author papers (so far!)
 nav: true
 nav_order: 2
 social: true #